Milo Ventimiglia Teases ‘Amazing’ Ending For ‘This Is Us’

 This Is Us was recently renewed by NBC for a whopping three seasons, which means it will run for at least six seasons total.
 But even before the series was guaranteed a six-season run, show creator Dan Fogelman teased that viewers had only seen about half of the Pearson family’s story.

-In an interview with The Hollywood Reporter just ahead of the This Is Us season 3 finale, Fogelman said he felt that the episode, titled “Her,” felt like the “midpoint” of the series.
+In an interview with The Hollywood Reporter just ahead of the This Is Us Season 3 finale, Fogelman said he felt that the episode, titled “Her,” was the “midpoint” of the series.

 “I think we’re roughly in the middle of where the television series is going to go.
 We never set out to make a television series that was going to last 18 seasons, and so we have a very direct plan.
 I think where you find the characters right now, you’re in the middle of their story. “